• Skip to primary navigation

 Set up a messy potion station

 Everyone loves a messy fizzy potion.
-How about fairy potions?
+How about sparkly fairy potions?
 Or witchy potions if you want something a little spookier.

 Fairy Potion Ingredients - fizzy science experiments for kids